mtds/dcos_notes/README.md

 Refer to the [documentation](https://docs.mesosphere.com/1.11/installing/oss/custom/configuration/configuration-parameters) to get an idea about the parameters used in the ``genconf/cluster.yaml``.
 **NOTE**: one or more wrongly configured paramters will affect the correct functioning of the master or the agent nodes.
 In this case the nodes have to be **wiped** and the procedure to create and serve the DC/OS components from the bootstrap node has to be __restarted from scratch__.

-Start the installation procedure on a node which is meant to join the cluster (broken down in three steps):
+__Start the installation procedure on a node which is meant to join the cluster__: it's broken down in three steps.

 - Install dependencies for DC/OS and then install and start Docker: